The Same Collapse, Twice

 Forest A has more than twice the entropy of Forest B.

 What does this mean?
-Imagine picking a random tree.
-In Forest A, you genuinely don’t know what species you’ll get — there’s real uncertainty.
-In Forest B, you can guess “Oak” and be right 85% of the time.
-The community is more predictable, more uniform, less complex.
+Pick a random tree.
+In Forest A, you genuinely don’t know what species you’ll get.
+In Forest B, guess “Oak” and you’re right 85% of the time.
+The community is predictable, uniform, simple.

 • Forest A: $e^{1.386} = 4.0$ effective species